troykyo/dssloopholes.github.io/category/digitalization/Blockchain and Web3 Technologies.md

 #### VeChain

 VeChain is a blockchain platform that focuses on supply chain management and product authentication.
 It has collaborated with fashion brands like H&M, Babyghost, and BYBORRE to provide blockchain-based solutions for product traceability and anti-counterfeiting.
 Loomia: Loomia is a technology company that integrates flexible circuitry into textiles, enabling the creation of smart fabrics.
 They leverage blockchain to store and secure data collected by their smart textiles, allowing brands and users to track and verify the authenticity and history of the products.
+[More about VeChain](https://www.vechain.org/)

 #### Arianee

 Arianee is a decentralized platform that uses blockchain to create digital certificates for luxury goods, including fashion items.
 It enables brands to provide digital passports for their products, allowing customers to access product information, ownership history, and proof of authenticity.
+[More about Arianee](https://www.arianee.org/)

 #### Provenance

 Provenance is a blockchain-based platform that focuses on transparency and traceability in supply chains.
 They have collaborated with sustainable fashion brands like Martine Jarlgaard and Bottletop to provide transparency and accountability in their supply chains, allowing users to verify the ethical and sustainable practices of the brands.
+[More about Provenance](https://www.provenance.org/)

 #### Luxury goods consortium

 In 2019, a consortium of luxury goods companies, including LVMH, Prada, and Cartier, joined forces to create the Aura Blockchain Consortium.
 The consortium aims to establish a shared blockchain platform to provide product traceability and authentication across multiple luxury brands.
+[More about Aura Blockchain Consortium](https://auraluxuryblockchain.com/)

 #### FashTech

 FashTech is a fashion and technology company that utilizes blockchain and Web3 technologies to create a decentralized marketplace for fashion designers and users.
 Their platform allows designers to showcase and sell their creations directly to users, eliminating the need for traditional intermediaries.
+[More about FashTech](https://www.fashtech.io/)

 ##### References